 10. Be patient.

-Making big changes are never easy and they rarely happen quickly.
+You may be thinking, "How can I find a job quickly?"
+Unfortunately, making big changes are never easy and they rarely happen quickly.
 Career transitions are no different, and it can take time before you’re able to get your foot in the door.
 No matter how long it takes, don’t give up.
 Continue putting in the time and the effort and eventually the opportunities will come your way.

 Natalia Marulanda is a former practicing attorney who currently works on women's initiatives at a law firm New York City.
 She also runs The Girl Power Code, a blog dedicated to empowering women in the workplace and in their daily lives.